Heart Surgery Priority Setting Partnership

 The initiative is being supported by the new British Heart Foundation Data Science Centre (HDSC), who have chosen cardiac surgery as a vanguard for the development of a novel health data science platform that will support the design and implementation of pragmatic data-enabled clinical trials.

 Over 220 participants have registered to take part in this initiative so far.
-Nine separate clinical study groups (CSG) have been established; each led in equal partnership, by patients, clinicians and health service researchers.
+Individual Clinical Study Groups (CSG) have been established; each led in equal partnership, by patients, clinicians and health service researchers.

 Each Clinical Study Group will host a series of webinars in order to define areas of uncertainty, develop research themes that will shape the agenda for a national heart surgery research programme, and pump prime potential research teams who can come together to develop high quality research proposals for funders.